 Launched in 1978, the Merlin handheld electronic game by Parker Brothers featured six built-in games thats used lights, sounds and buttons.

-The final two videos feature some well-known cleaning products.
+Videos 8 and 9 feature some well-known cleaning products.
 Firstly, there's an old advert for Tide washing powder from 1970 and an compilation of ads from the 60s and 70s for Mild Green Fairy Liquid.